 VetMed at Work

-The College of Veterinary Medicine at Mississippi State University is not just an educational institution; it is an economic engine for the state and the region.
+The Mississippi State University College of Veterinary Medicine (CVM) is not just training veterinarians and veterinary students to practice veterinary medicine; is also helping them become entrepreneurs.
+The CVM is also an economic engine for the state and the region.
 According to the National Strategic Planning and Analysis Research Center (NSPARC), MSU generates nearly $4 billion in yearly economic impact, and nearly $2 billion of that is generated by the Division of Agriculture, Forestry, and Veterinary Medicine, which includes the CVM.

 Advancing Aquatic and Poultry Health